mathigon/textbooks/content/divisibility/content.md

     //- TODO Factorisation exercises

 ---

+## Divisibility Rules

 > id: divisibility2
-> section: divisibility-rules
+> section: rules

-## Divisibility Rules

 There are a few different rules that can make it surprisingly easy to check if a number is divisible by another.
 In this section we will have a look at some of